izumi-h/ccgcomp/README.md

     ```
 3. `./scripts` - main scripts including semantic templates (`scripts/semantic_templates.yaml`), Tsurgeon script (`scripts/transform.tsgn`) and the COMP axioms.
 4. `./tools` - tools for setup
+5. `cad_2020-03-07.xml` - a new dataset which focuses on comparatives and numerical constructions

 ## Citation
 ## Results